Studying for the TOEFL writing section can feel difficult. You’ve studied reading, listening, and speaking — what about writing?

 In all, the five ways to improve your writing scores are to take good notes, save your writing, revise, use words that work, and connect your ideas.

-Both the independent and integrated writing tasks ask you to find relevant information, develop your organization, and connect your ideas.
+Both the Integrated Writing and Writing for an Academic Discussion tasks ask you to find relevant information, develop your organization, and connect your ideas.
 When you feel unsure, check the rubric again!

 If you feel like you’ve hit writer’s block and simply can’t think of writing practices by yourself, head over to our Writing Section and try a practice question.